lemingos/RailsFind/README.markdown

 Use:
   cmd + shift + k
-to find and open file.
+to find and open file connected with word under cursor.

+This is beta version that supports:

+- find model on associations: :has_many, :belons_to, :has_and_belongs_to_many
+- find view on render :partial, :template, :file

+MORE FUNCTIONS ARE COMING SOON

 Source / Installation
 ------------------